AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 #### PI Adapters

-PI Adapters are software components that collect sequential data from edge data sources and send it to OCS or PI Server or both.
+PI Adapters are software components that collect sequential data from data sources and send it to OCS or PI Server or both.
 Use PI Adapters for collecting data from standard systems and protocols.

 #### Programmatic REST API